nasa/LPDAAC-Data-Resources/guides/bulk_download_using_wget.md

       ```text
       echo http-user=Inser_Your_Username >> .wgetrc | echo http-password=Insert_Your_Password >> .wgetrc
       ```
----

 ## Step 3: Download LP DAAC Data

-You should now be able to run wget commands to download data directly from the LP DAAC data pool.
+You should now be able to run wget commands to download data directly from the LP DAAC.
 - Navigate to the directory you want to save the data using `cd Insert_Your_Directory`.
 - To download a single file, replace the download link and enter the line below in the command line.
   ```text